Blog

-Few industries are undergoing digital transformation quite as rapidly, or as extensively, as oil and gas.
-This means plenty of opportunity to find an IT job in the oil and gas industry.
+Few industries are undergoing digital transformation quite as rapidly as energy, leading to many open IT jobs in the oil and gas industry.

-According to one recent study, the digital transformation market in the sector is expected to grow at an annual rate of approximately 16.56% between 2022 and 2027.
-By that time, the market will increase in value by an estimated $58.66 billion.
+According to one recent study, the digital transformation market in oil and gas is expected to grow at a compound annual growth rate of 14.5% between 2024 and 2029.
+Over this period, the market is expected to expand by approximately $56.4 billion.

 A few different factors are contributing to this growth.
 Oil and gas companies are regularly embracing robotics, for example, to perform tasks that may be too difficult (or too dangerous) for humans.